Liberhan Commission: RSS defence

 While K C Sudarshan said this, again after two days, RSS, the mother organization of Bharatiya Janata Party, on Tuesday owned the Ayodhya movement but refused to apologise about what happened in Ayodhya in 1992 which led to demolition of the Babri mosque.

-Ram Madhav,a RSS leader and former spokesperson of the Sangh said on a private channel,"We fully own up the movement.
+Ram Madhav, an RSS leader and former spokesperson of the Sangh, said on a private channel, "We fully own up the movement.
 We mobilized people.
 People should respect the sentiment of crores of people.
 We are not going to apologise.
 Our agitation echoed the sentiment of the people at the time.
-It was a spontaneous act of anger by people," Madhav added.
+It was a spontaneous act of anger by people,".

 VHP

 The VHP said the demolition of Babri mosque was the proudest moment for Hindus and asserted it was committed to building a Ram temple at the disputed site in Ayodhya.

 "Reports like that of the Liberhan Commission come and go.
-But, the Hindu culture, which takes pride in its heritage and protects its places of worship, has been in place for ages and will remain so for ever," VHP leader Praveen Togadia said."Any symbolic structure left by an invader in Akhand Bharat is a national shame.
-And the demolition of Babri mosque was the proudest moment for Hindus," he said in a statement.Togadia asserted the VHP was committed to building a great Ram temple at the disputed site in Ayodhya and was ready to make any sacrifice for achieving this.

-"A magnificent temple will be built at the site.
+But, the Hindu culture, which takes pride in its heritage and protects its places of worship, has been in place for ages and will remain so for ever," VHP leader Praveen Togadia said.
+"Any symbolic structure left by an invader in Akhand Bharat is a national shame.
+And the demolition of Babri mosque was the proudest moment for Hindus," he said in a statement.Togadia asserted the VHP was committed to building a great Ram temple at the disputed site in Ayodhya and was ready to make any sacrifice for achieving this."A magnificent temple will be built at the site.
 It is a socio-religious, cultural and legal right of the Hindus," the VHP secretary general said.

-The VHP pointed out that in para 158.3, the commission says it(Ayodhya debate) "...never became a movement..." whereas in para 158.9 & 159.10, it contradicted itself with the contention as to "entire process of the movement" and "...leaders of the movement".
+The VHP pointed out that in para 158.3, the commission says it (Ayodhya debate) "...never became a movement..." whereas in para 158.9 & 159.10, it contradicted itself with the contention as to "entire process of the movement" and "...leaders of the movement".